DTE Energy Company (DTE) Shares Down Despite Recent Market Volatility

-DTE Energy Company (NYSE: DTE)’s stock price has decreased by -1.64 compared to its previous closing price of 111.54.
-Nevertheless, the company has seen a loss of -3.12% in its stock price over the last five trading days.
+DTE Energy Company (NYSE: DTE)’s stock price has decreased by -2.41 compared to its previous closing price of 108.92.
+Nevertheless, the company has seen a -3.11% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in DTE Energy Company (NYSE: DTE) Right Now?

-The price-to-earnings ratio for DTE Energy Company (NYSE: DTE) is above average at 19.07x.
-The 36-month beta value for DTE is also noteworthy at 0.60.
-There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”
+DTE Energy Company (NYSE: DTE) has a price-to-earnings ratio of 19.28x that is above its average ratio.
+Additionally, the 36-month beta value for DTE is 0.61.
+There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price estimated by analysts for DTE is $130.15, which is $21.5 above than the current price.
-The public float for DTE is 192.24M, and at present, short sellers hold a 0.98% of that float.
-The average trading volume of DTE on March 01, 2023 was 1.21M shares.
+The average price predicted by analysts for DTE is $130.15, which is $24.91 above the current price.
+The public float for DTE is 192.24M and currently, short sellers hold a 0.98% ratio of that float.
+The average trading volume of DTE on March 08, 2023 was 1.18M shares.

 DTE’s Market Performance